hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 ### Change Logger

+Continuing with updating the code inside the `Reconcile` function, change this logger line

+`	_ = r.Log.WithValues("at", req.NamespacedName)`

-Continuing with updating the code inside the `Reconcile` function, change the logger to a specific logger name and with some defined structure as follows:
+to a specific logger name with some defined structure as follows:

 ```go
   logger := r.Log.WithValues("namespace", req.NamespacedName, "at", req.Name)